nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-clustering-configuration.md

 ```

+To enable automatic unhealthy instance eviction on your balancer, you may require an health check.
+The following ensures Nuxeo runtime is initialized and up: `HTTP:200:/nuxeo/running_status?info=reload`.

 ### Troubleshooting Session Affinity Problems

 To test that the load balancer forwards the HTTP requests of a given session to the same node: